 Pipestone Golf Club

-If you prefer to think of your campsite as a base of operations while you head out kayaking, biking, or hiking (PS: here’s our tips for the best hiking trails) then these activity-oriented sites offer exactly what you’re looking for.
+If you prefer to think of your campsite as a base of operations while you head out kayaking, biking, or hiking, then these activity-oriented sites offer exactly what you’re looking for.

 Want to make a splash?
 Combine mountain biking with watersports by taking your bike straight off Nitehawk’s freestyle water ramp.
-If you’d rather stay on solid ground, there are plenty of hiking and biking trails, with 46 fully-serviced and 33 power-only sites to come back to in the evening.
+If you’d rather stay on solid ground, there are plenty of hiking and biking trails, with 46 fully serviced and 33 power-only sites.

-Located in Two Lakes Provincial Park on the banks of the South Lake, Moberly Flats offers fantastic fishing for pike, perch, and trout.
-Surrounding the lake are the foothills of the Rocky Mountains, filled with wildlife and scenery waiting to be explored.
+Located in Two Lakes Provincial Park in the foothills of the Rockies on the banks of the South Lake, Moberly Flats offers fantastic fishing for pike, perch, and trout.
 There are 30 unserviced sites, most of which back onto the lake itself.

 Kleskun Hill Camgpround